-The warmth and high humidity levels of Florida's climate promote the growth of numerous
+Florida's climate's warmth and high humidity levels promote the growth of numerous

 weeds here.
 Weed control is often a struggle and can result in many headaches for